izzythomson6/SQL-Data-Analysis-Project/README.md

 # SQL-Data-Analysis-Project
 # Project Overview
-This project analyses email campaign engagement data using SQL and visualises the analysis using Python.
+This project analyses email campaign engagement data using SQL and visualises the analysis using Python and PowerBI.
 The goal of this project is to extract insights from the data which could be used in a business setting to improve campaign performance.
 # Features and analysis
 **Email campaign Engagement Data:**